 Do you use essential oils?
-They are amazing, aren’t they?
+They’re amazing, aren’t they?

 A post in a Facebook Group sparked me writing this short post for you.
 In this Facebook Group post a dog owner explained that her dog was experiencing strange behaviour and anxiety after she came home one day and her dog didn’t recognise her.
-This was going on for a day or two, until she switched of her oil diffuser.
-She then realised, that it was the diffuser that was making her dog behave this way.
+This was going on for a day or two until she switched off her oil diffuser.
+She then realised that it was the diffuser that was making her dog behave this way.
 She ended up at the vet, and she was just in time.
 The dog is well again…

 I personally have been using oils for years and they are my go-to for overall wellbeing for mind, body and spirit.
 I even have them in my bag as my first aid kit and I make my own body wash, shampoo and house cleaning product with them!

 Most of us believe that using the oils is always healthy and a great alternative way to create a beautiful atmosphere around the house by diffusing them…without realising that our animal friends are not always happy with them…